cheeeeeeeeeen/RoR2-Qb-Drone/README.md

 The drone is powered by the API of **[Chen's Gradius Mod](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod)**.

+#### What is this?

+A very mysterious drone of unknown origins.
+It is literally a cube that floats.

+There is a model name and number on an edge that says...

+**Qb.729.216.8 - "Cute Cube"**.

+That is all we know about it.

+#### Actions

+**Lob Grenades** - It seems to form grenades from one of its central nodes and lobs them.
+The grenades are armed, so stay clear out of it.

+**Close-Proximity Bomb Thing** - It seems to shoot fireballs that explode on contact.
+It only does so to nearby hostiles with uncanny accuracy.

+**Mayhem Salvo** - It has a weird behavior of generating rockets, missiles and mines combined at such a fast rate, all coming out from all of its nodes.
+This lasts for quite some time.
+The immense firepower is impressive.

 ## Installation

 Use **[r2modman](https://thunderstore.io/package/ebkr/r2modman/)** mod manager to install this mod.